NaoufalElmeskini/NaoufalElmeskini/README.md

 ## Hi there 👋 I'm Tintin!

-First : Welcome to this experimentation lab !
+First, Welcome to this experimentation lab !

 🔭 I’m currently working on Spring Observability, IA APIs and NLP